cboler/directory/README.md

 # Directory
 Berevity being the soul of wit and such...

 Unfortunately, I decided to use node, express, and elasticsearch.
-I think I could have been done already with dotnet core 3.1 using sqlite, but I believed that this route displayed more flexibility, adaptability, and willingness to learn new technologies in a short turnaround.
+I think I could have been done far quicker with dotnet core 3.1 using sqlite, but I believed that this route displayed more flexibility, adaptability, and willingness to learn new technologies in a short turnaround.

 This could easily be expanded to further endpoints, or expanded to expose more of the elasticsearch functionality as a wrapper.
 However, it needs a good cleaning and refactor first.